BECOME A VOLUNTEER

 We are looking for volunteers who are compassionate, creative, reliable, and willing to help with different tasks.
 You will work and build relationships with both the children and staff at NLAI.
 By volunteering you will gain meaningful experiences and an understanding of cultural diversity.
 During your stay in Kenya it is possible to go on trips to see the beautiful country.

-Read the information brochure attached below carefully before applying and ask any questions if you need further explanation.
+Read the volunteer guide below carefully before applying and ask any questions if you need further explanation.

 YOU CAN JOIN US AS VOLUNTEER OR STUDENT INTERN